whawker/TweetDeck-Chrome-Trends/README.md

 ## Limitations/Future work

 1. Can only add one trends column
-2. Will be wiped when TweetDeck is updated
+2. If using the TweetDeck Chrome extension it be wiped when TweetDeck is updated
 3. Clicking on a trending topic only shows last ~10 tweets